ibrahimsag/sliver/experiment.md

   - Add button (+ Band) creates new band with random OKLCH color
 - Per-frame band flattening for immediate updates

+## Rendering System

-### Geometry Buffer System
+### Geometry Buffer
-Implemented a geometry buffer system using SDL2's `SDL_RenderGeometry` for efficient rendering:
+- SDL2's `SDL_RenderGeometry` for efficient rendering
 - Custom `GeometryBuffer` struct manages vertices and indices
-- Thick lines rendered as textured quads instead of multiple thin lines
+- Thick lines rendered as textured quads
-- All shapes batched into a single draw call per frame
+- All shapes batched into single draw call per frame
-- Supports anti-aliased arcs and curves through segment approximation
+- Anti-aliased arcs and curves through segment approximation

 ### Drawing Styles (LineKind)
-Four distinct rendering styles for bands:
-1. **SHARP**: Regular rectangles with straight edges
+- **SHARP**: Regular rectangles with straight edges
-2. **ROUNDED**: Rectangles with circular arc corners (radius adapts to square size)
+- **ROUNDED**: Rectangles with circular arc corners (radius adapts to square size)
-3. **DOUBLE**: Two concentric rectangles with spacing equal to line thickness
+- **DOUBLE**: Two concentric rectangles with spacing equal to line thickness
-4. **WAVE**: Sine wave edges with configurable parameters
+- **WAVE**: Sine wave edges with configurable parameters

-### Wave Drawing System
+### Wave Rendering
-Advanced wave rendering with multiple parameters:
-- **Wavelength Scale**: Integer multiplier (1-10) for wave frequency
+- Wavelength Scale: Integer multiplier (1-10) for wave frequency
-- **Phase Offset**: Toggle between sin(x) and sin(x + π) starting phases
+- Phase Offset: Toggle between sin(x) and sin(x + π) starting phases
-- **Period Control**: Choose between half or full period endpoints
+- Period Control: Choose between half or full period endpoints
 - Wave amplitude scales with wavelength for visual consistency
 - Automatic wavelength adjustment to match edge endpoints exactly

 ### Edge Visibility Culling
-Proper handling of partially visible squares to avoid visual artifacts:
+- Handles partially visible squares to avoid visual artifacts at view boundaries
-- When sliver camera transformation clamps intervals to [0,1], the clamped endpoints would create misleading visuals
-- Wave edges make this particularly noticeable - waves would incorrectly appear at viewing boundaries
 - Bitwise flags (`EDGE_TOP`, `EDGE_RIGHT`, `EDGE_BOTTOM`, `EDGE_LEFT`) control which edges to draw
-- Edges connected to diagonal corners that were outside [0,1] before clamping are hidden
+- Edges connected to diagonal corners outside [0,1] before clamping are hidden
-- This ensures intervals appear to extend beyond the visible range rather than showing false endpoints
+- Intervals appear to extend beyond visible range rather than showing false endpoints
 - Correctly handles all 4 diagonal orientations based on selected corner
-- Helps distinguish between actual interval endpoints and viewing boundaries

-### Immediate Mode UI System
-Interactive controls rendered directly each frame:
-- Button widget with hover highlighting and click detection
-- Mouse position stored in state for cleaner interaction handling
-- Per-band controls for switching drawing styles
-- Wave-specific controls (wavelength scale, phase, period) appear contextually
-- Text rendering with supersampled fonts for quality
-- **Extended Input Fields**: `render_input_field_ex()` function supports disabled state
-  - Visual feedback with darker background and dimmer border when disabled
-  - Used for start field when auto-positioning is enabled

 ## Lessons Learned

 ### Rounded Rectangle Corner Alignment
-When implementing rounded rectangles for squares on a 45° diagonal, we discovered that the corners don't naturally align when squares share diagonal endpoints.
-The key insight:
+When implementing rounded rectangles for squares on a 45° diagonal, corners don't naturally align when squares share diagonal endpoints.

-1. **The Problem**: A rounded rectangle's arc at 45° is inset from the actual corner by `r * (1 - 1/√2)` where `r` is the corner radius.
+- **Problem**: A rounded rectangle's arc at 45° is inset from the actual corner by `r * (1 - 1/√2)` where `r` is the corner radius

-2. **The Solution**: To make the arcs of adjacent squares meet seamlessly at their shared diagonal point, we need to extend the rectangle dimensions by exactly `r * (1 - 1/√2)` on all sides.
+- **Solution**: Extend rectangle dimensions by exactly `r * (1 - 1/√2)` on all sides to make arcs meet seamlessly

-3. **Mathematical Basis**:
-   - The 45° point on a quarter circle of radius `r` is at `(r/√2, r/√2)` from the circle center
-   - This point is inset from the corner by `r - r/√2 = r(1 - 1/√2)`
+- **Mathematical Basis**: The 45° point on a quarter circle of radius `r` is at `(r/√2, r/√2)` from the circle center, inset from corner by `r - r/√2 = r(1 - 1/√2)`
-   - By extending the rectangle, we move the arc centers outward so the 45° points align with the original diagonal endpoints

-### Animation Techniques
-1. **Bounce Easing**: Implemented `ease_out_bounce` function for natural, playful animation feel
-2. **Dual Animation**: Animating both entering (radius 0→1) and exiting (radius 1→0) elements simultaneously creates smooth transitions

 ### SDL2 Rendering Optimizations
-1. **HiDPI Support**: Inherited from previous project, crucial for crisp rendering on high-resolution displays
+- **HiDPI Support**: Crucial for crisp rendering on high-resolution displays
-2. **Fullscreen Toggle**: F/F11 keys for fullscreen mode, useful for presentations
+- **Fullscreen Toggle**: F/F11 keys for fullscreen mode
-3. **Logical Rendering Size**: Using `SDL_RenderSetLogicalSize` for consistent coordinate system regardless of window size
+- **Logical Rendering Size**: Using `SDL_RenderSetLogicalSize` for consistent coordinate system

 ### Code Organization Insights
  - **Parameterization**: Using t ∈ [0,1] for positioning along diagonal, but accepting user definitions in different ranges (0-10) for convenience